bokkypoobah/InvestFeedCrowdsaleAudit/README.md

 ## Potential Vulnerabilities

-No potential vulnerabilities have been identified in the crowdsale contract.
+No potential vulnerabilities have been identified in the crowdsale and token contract.

 <br />